PetrSebik/gwi-challenge-python-v1/README.md

-# GlobalWebIndex Python Challenge - v1 | Exercise: DinosaursAficionado
+# Python Challenge - v1 | Exercise: DinosaursAficionado

 Create a Python application for Dinosaurs Aficionados which is going to be used to maintain and provide various information about all kinds of Dinosaurs.